Past and Present Parallels

 Have the learners work in the computer lab to research community programs that already exist to help people find jobs.
 Have small groups of students research different organizations to identify the strengths and weaknesses of those programs.
 They should prepare a brief description to share with the rest of the class about their organization and some ideas of ways they can help the organization with its efforts.

 Reconvene and have learners present information to the whole class.
 Lead a discussion about possible action they can take.
 Have learners brainstorm ways that they could impact their community and help address issues of unemployment.

 Guide the students as they design a service-learning project to address the issue of the learners' choice.
-See Attachment Four: Action Plan. and Attachment Five: Planning a Service-Learning Project.
+See Handout Four: Action Plan. and Handout Five: Planning a Service-Learning Project.

 Day Six and Seven

-Review vocabulary concepts about the Great Depression and give students the quiz (Attachment Six: Great Depression Quiz).
+Review vocabulary concepts about the Great Depression and give students the quiz (Handout Six: Great Depression Quiz).